 In 2010 I created a handmade bicycle curriculum, teaching Fabrication and Design: Hand Built Bicycle I, II and III.
 Purposeful exploration is the essential condition for teaching, and for learning, skills, concepts and tools including welding, modeling, design, fabrication, aesthetics, and materials.
 And what can be more purposeful than building a bicycle you can have for the rest of your life?!
 The University of Iowa Handmade Bicycle Program is comprised of art and engineering majors and has annually exhibited at the North American Handmade Bike Show, and Bespoked International.

 My creative work weds my background in the philosophy of metaphor and interpretation with the creation of bicycles I design, build and then ride in 24-hour to multi-day endurance events and exhibit.
 When I build a bicycle, be it for the Iditarod Trail (2019), the Flint Hills of Kansas, the Arrowhead region of Minnesota in winter, I match up knowledge of a bicycle and the place.

-My current projects are, Handmade Bicycle & Iceland Highlands Divide - building a bicycle with which I will trace the Iceland Highlands Divide, a world of incredible desolation and immeasurable beauty; Ride All The Bikes – an exhibition of bikes and drawings; and The Bicycle Studio Project - taking the concept of the Iowa Idea Bike Studio to other universities and grow the concept nationally.
+My current projects are, Design, Build, Ride: Iceland; Ride All The Bikes – an exhibition of bikes and drawings; and The Bicycle Studio Project - taking the concept of the Iowa Idea Bike Studio to other universities and grow the concept nationally.